 Even though Ronda is a smaller village, it is well worth a visit.
 Ronda is mainly famous for the bridge that separates the old and the new part of the city.
 Because we didn’t want to rush our trip, we decided to stay in a nice apartment, with a great view.
 However, it would be possible to only explore Ronda on a day trip.
 Additionally, when staying the night, try some great tapas dinner at Tragatá.

 The perfect day trip from Malaga or your perfect stop on the way from Ronda to Malaga is the Caminito Del Rey, a famous cliff hike in Andalusia.
 Practically, the hike takes around 3 hours and buy a ticket beforehand based on your travel plan.
-Do you want to know more about this hike that should be part of your ultimate 2-week Andalusia itinerary?
-Click here to read the guide to Hiking the Caminito del Rey!
+Don’t forget to learn more about the hike that should be part of your ultimate 2-week Andalusia itinerary.
+It’s a real gem!

 The final destination of the trip was Malaga – to finish the itinerary and travel route close to the airport.
 Personally, I was a little bit two-sided about Malaga.
 On the one hand, if I had to pick a city where I would live in Andalusia, this would be the one.
 However, on the other hand, I think it was my least favourite city on the trip, mainly because of the lack of unique things to see.
 However, what is awesome about Malaga is the fact that there is a beach including some nice beach bars and the tapas is great.